rblack42/cosc1337.I35sim/documentation/TestDrivenSimulator.rst

 Creating the Clock Class
 ************************

-We will need a clock to manage the passingof time in our simulation.
+We will need a clock to manage the passing of time in our simulation.
 Here is a test for the class we will build:

 ..  checkpoint:: S2